openstack-archive/fuel-plugin-contrail/doc/testing/test_suite_functional.rst

     1. Create an environment with "Neutron with tunneling segmentation" as a network configuration and Cinder storage
     2. Enable and configure Contrail plugin
     3. Add some controller, compute + storage nodes
-    4. Add a node with "contrail-db", "contarail-config" and "contrail-control" roles
+    4. Add a node with "contrail-db", "contarail-config", "contrail-analytics"  and "contrail-control" roles
     5. Deploy cluster
     6. Run OSTF tests
     7. Delete a compute node and deploy changes